 Risk is inherent with every business and how well a business manages risk can ultimately determine its success.
-We face a number of risks, including those described under "Risk Factors" in our annual report on Form 10-K for the year ended December 31, 2019.
+We face a number of risks, including those described under "Risk Factors" in our annual report on Form 10-K for the year ended December 31, 2020.
 Our board of directors is actively involved in oversight of risks that could affect us.
 Our board of directors oversees our risk management processes directly and through its committees.
 Our management is responsible for risk management on a day-to-day basis and our board of directors and its committees oversee the risk management activities of management.
 Our board of directors satisfies this responsibility through full reports by each committee chair regarding the committee's considerations and actions, as well as through regular reports directly from officers responsible for oversight of particular risks within our company.
-Our audit committee oversees risk management activities relating to our compensation policies and practices.
+Our audit committee oversees risk management activities related to financial controls and legal and compliance risks.
+Our compensation committee oversees risk management activities relating to our compensation policies and practices.
 Our nominating and corporate governance committee oversees risk management activities relating to board composition and management succession planning.
-Our science and technology committee assists our board of directors in its oversight of our research activities.
+Our science and technology committee assists our board of directors in its oversight of our research activities and provides input to management on decisions regarding research strategy.
 In addition, members of our senior management team attend our quarterly board meetings and are available to address any questions or concerns raised by the board on risk management and any other matters.
 Our board of directors believes that full and open communication between management and the board of directors is essential for effective risk management and oversight.